dkucharc/academic/docs/blog/posts/week#0.md

 ---
 date:
   created: 2024-10-03

+authors:
+  - admin

+pin: true

+tags:
+  - Machine Learning
+  - Winter 2024/2025
 ---

-# Week #0 - Course Administrative Guide
+# Course Administrative Guide

-During the first part of the lecture we will review the course syllabus, grading policy, assignment schedule, and available resources to ensure everyone understands the expectations and logistics for our journey into machine learning and reproducible research.
+The review of the course syllabus, grading policy, assignment schedule, and available resources to ensure everyone understands the expectations and logistics for our journey into machine learning and reproducible research.
 <!-- more -->

 ## Course Overview